 One nine-month residential fellowship is available for a Native scholar with a Master’s or PhD in the arts, humanities, or social sciences to work on his or her own writing or curatorial project.
 In addition, the scholar serves as a mentor to two interns (recent graduates or graduate students) working at the Indian Arts Research Center, and therefore must demonstrate a commitment to providing mentorship.

-We are no longer taking applications for the National Endowment for the Humanities Fellowship or the Luce Fellowships.
+We are no longer taking applications for the National Endowment for the Humanities, the Luce, or the Campbell Fellowships.